JeanMusenga/CPArchPSLinker/README.md

 ├── data                  # Datasets used in the study │ ├── New_data_source     # contains posts extracted from new data sources

-├── image/                # Contains figures that illustrate the overall research methodology and the architecture of the proposed framework, ArchISMiner.
+├── image/                # Contains a figure that illustrates the architecture of the proposed approach, CPArchPSLinker.

-├── models/               # Source code for the ArchISPE framework and baseline models
+├── models/               # Source code for the CPArchPSLinker and baseline models

 ├── results/              # Experimental output and evaluation results